Compliance

 Kerwyn Velasco

-Explore the impact of technology on auditing together with anecdotes
+Explore the impact of technology on auditing together with Anecdotes

 In this blog , we will look at the impact of technology on auditing and how it can help improve the working relationship between auditors and Compliance teams.